What is Legionnaires’ disease?

 What causes Legionnaires’ disease?

 Legionnaires’ disease is caused by an infection with the Legionella bacteria.
-The bacteria is naturally occurring in fresh water but can infest manmade water sources when present.
+The bacteria are naturally occurring in freshwater but can infest manmade water sources when present.

 According to the Centers for Disease Control and Prevention, several water sources can become sources of contagion, including: